5 Tips to Prep for the MCAT During the School Year

 We know your heart would sink to your stomach if we said you absolutely need to devote four hours to MCAT prep every single night.
 Sure, some students might be able to commit to that, but many of you won’t—and there’s nothing wrong with that!
 Aim for quality over quantity.
 A couple of really focused study sessions will always surpass nights where you are exhausted, half-asleep, and likely to forget half of what you read by the next morning.
 However, if you find that you have enough time in your day to watch episodes of “The Office,” you might have more free time to devote to prep than you originally thought.

 That said, there’s always the possibility of extending your prep and taking the MCAT at a later date.
 If you’re truly pressed for time and don’t want to rush through your MCAT prep (which you shouldn’t), start prepping at least six months before your proposed test date, keeping in mind where you will be in the medical school application cycle.
-To help make your life easier, you can get a full year of MCAT prep and a free hour with an admissions consultant when you purchase the Next Step Online course before August 13th.
+If you are the type of person that needs a little accountability to help stay on top of your prep our Live Online course will help with two fun and engaging instructors in every class.

 4. Get the Right Materials

 If you’re going to spend hours studying for the MCAT and making sacrifices towards your dream of becoming a doctor, wouldn’t you want to use only the best materials?
 Representative MCAT prep materials are vital to your success.
 The official AAMC resources are a given in any strong prep plan, but they are not enough to cover all of the content you need to know.
 Try to find MCAT prep materials that are as close to the real MCAT as possible.
-If you really want to push yourself, use MCAT practice tests that are slightly harder than the official tests, like the Next Step (now Blueprint MCAT) MCAT Practice Tests.
+If you really want to push yourself, use the Blueprint MCAT practice tests that are slightly harder than the official tests.

 5. Sneak MCAT Prep into Your Daily Life